2: Gain and pump absorption

 Backward pumping is significantly worse in terms of noise, since in that configuration we have a low degree of erbium excitation near the signal input end.
 In cases where the disadvantages of forward pumping (e.g. in terms of backward ASE) are too severe, bidirectional pumping can be a good compromise.

-Other factors are the pump and signal input powers, because these influence the excitation densities.
-Generally, higher pump powers and lower signal input powers decrease the noise figure.
+Other factors are the pump and signal input powers because these influence the excitation densities.
+Generally, higher pump powers and lower signal input powers increase the excitation density of the laser-active ions and that way decrease the noise figure.

 A neodymium-doped fiber amplifier operating in the 1050-nm region would have a noise figure close to 3 dB, virtually independent of the pump direction, pump and signal powers.
 This is because it uses a four-level transition, and parasitic losses are usually quite weak.
 Unfortunately, we don't have such four-level amplifiers for the 1.5-μm telecom wavelength region.